 In the beginning of 2006 Vanessa Greatorex wrote the script for the TV movie Robin of Sherwood: The Reward, set some twenty years after The Time of The Wolf.
 Shortely after that, Richard Carpenter also started working on a RoS sequel script.
 But this foiled too.

 Around 2009 ITV turned down a plan to do TV special with all the original crew (including Ray Winstone!).
 When this came out in October 2011, Karon Hollis set up an on-line petition to ask ITV to revive Robin of Sherwood with the original cast.

 With the demise of Series Creator and Writer Richard Carpenter on 26 February 2012, it seemed highly unlikely that Robin of Sherwood would ever get the proper ending that it deserves.
 However, in 2015 The Knights of the Apocalypse was announced, a one-off audio project based on an original story written by Richard Carpenter that follows on from the end of the series.
 They managed to get the original cast back together and raised over GBP 25,000 (2.5 times their original goal!) within a month from a crowdfunding campaign.
-The Knights of the Apocalypse will be released in the summer of 2016.
+The Knights of the Apocalypse was released on 30 June 2016 by Spitful Puppet.